Siege of Marienburg (1457–1460): The siege

 In August 1457, the Knights began an offensive, with the purpose of regaining their castles.
-In the Battle of Sepolno, Polish pospolite ruszenie was defeated, and main Teutonic forces, commanded by Moravian mercenary, Bernard Szumborski, headed towards Marienburg.
+In the Battle of Sępopole, the Polish pospolite ruszenie was defeated, and main Teutonic forces, commanded by Moravian mercenary, Bernard Szumborski, headed towards Marienburg.
 On September 28, residents of the town handed it back to the Knights, but the Marienburg Castle remained in Polish hands, defended by Czech mercenary Olrich Cervonka, who had switched sides.

 In October 1457, the Knights and their mercenaries ransacked the areas held by Poles, capturing Chełmno and Starogard.
 After this raid, forces sent from Greater Poland appeared in the area of Marienburg, cutting all communications links between scattered Teutonic forces.
 Nevertheless, the siege of Marienburg continued through the winter, and following royal order, Olrich Cervonka was replaced by Scibor z Ponieca.

 In the spring of 1458, Polish Sejm agreed to send levee en masse to Marienburg.
 Polish army was concentrated in June in Kujawy, reaching the castle on August 10.
 Numerous delays and lack of artillery prevented the Poles from breaking the siege, while the Knights on August 16 captured Neuenburg.
 In September the units of pospolite ruszenie began to head back to Poland, and in October, a 9-month truce was signed.

 The truce ended in July 1459, and the Knights immediately resumed military activity.
 Marienburg was defended by Jan Koscielecki and Prandota Lubieszowski, while Polish King was unable to gather an army, due to never-ending arguments with the magnates.
 In November a 2-month truce was signed, and both sides began negotiations, in cooperation with foreign rulers.